samirgadkari/good_companies/README.md

 # good_companies
-Find good companies based on their 10K statements.
+Find good companies based on their 10K filings to the SEC (Securities and Exchange Commision).

 This is a project that allows me to explore different libraries, and includes:
   - Jsoup to scrape www.sec.gov/edgar website and download Excel Files